 Or perhaps Sheryl meant that it was her dream to meet the very women in China whose freedom of expression is continually stifled through her Silicon Valley colleagues’ continued collusion with the Chinese government (i.e. Yahoo, Google, et al.) and who will yet shell out $25 for a hardcopy of her memoir on becoming one of the richest women in the US.
 Either way, I cannot help but wipe away a tear at Sheryl’s unqualified magnanimity on this occasion.

-Because that’s all it takes, if you didn’t know: a can-do spirit, a willingness to stand up for yourself, and all of those other nice platitudes you may have learned from all those Taylor Swift, Katy Perry and Justin Bieber songs.
-Of course a Harvard education, a compendium of Silicon Valley connections along with a broken financial system that concentrates wealth amongst a very limited tier of the population doesn’t hurt, either.
+According to Sheryl, that’s all it takes, if you didn’t know: a can-do spirit, a willingness to stand up for yourself, and all of those other nice platitudes you may have learned from a Taylor Swift song.
+Of course, a Harvard education, a compendium of Silicon Valley connections, and a broken financial system that concentrates wealth among a very limited tier of the population doesn’t hurt, either.
 Because that is the lesson of Sheryl Sandberg’s equality: that equal numbers of women should be represented among those disproportionately distributed class tiers.

 But equality is all very much relative for Sheryl, who as the chief operating officer of Facebook enjoys an estimated $1.7 billion net worth.
-And while it’s obviously worthwhile to note that inequalities based upon gender are unjust—because they are—it is also not obviously worthwhile to make gender disparities the centerpiece of a campaign for equality.
+And while it’s obviously worthwhile to note that inequalities based upon gender are unjust—they are—it is also not obviously worthwhile to make gender disparities the centerpiece of a campaign for equality.
 This, because while gender inequalities, where they may exist in the US, do not constitute the basis upon which inequality is produced.
-Rather, inequality is a product of a far greater systemic dysfunction that, as popularized by the now relatively defunct Occupy Wall Street movement, favors an increasingly smaller percentage of the population at the expense of an ever-increasing majority—the 99% to the 1%.
-And therefore, much like a treatment program that addresses only the symptoms and not the underlying causes of a dysfunction, Sheryl’s “lean in” efforts seek only to equalize the distribution of women among, say, those top 1% of earners who account for 40% of the nation’s total income.
-Because for Sheryl, so long as there are more women among those top tiers (thus the clamoring over the lack of female CEOs and COOs, like Sheryl herself), then equality has been attained.
+Rather, inequality is a product of a systemic dysfunction that, as popularized by the now relatively defunct Occupy Wall Street movement, favors an increasingly smaller percentage of the population at the expense of an ever-increasing majority—the 99% to the 1%.
+And much like a treatment program that addresses only the symptoms and not the underlying causes of a dysfunction, Sheryl’s “lean in” efforts seek only to equalize the distribution of women among, say, those top 1% of earners who account for 40% of the nation’s total income.
+Because for Sheryl, so long as there are more women among those top tiers, then equality has been attained.
 Women need to “lean in” in order to become as equally disproportionately rewarded as their male counterparts so that we can have a more just society.

 Unfortunately, that does not result in a more just society but rather a society whose inequality is more proportionally represented by various body types among those disproportionally distributed classes.
-It’s a society, in other words, that is just as unequal but whose appearance looks more justified only because of our obsession with physicality—equal representation of men and women, among other body types, may have the appearance of looking like a more just society, but the fact is that wealth inequality, which isn’t a physical feature, remains totally unchanged by this sort of success.
+It’s a society, in other words, that is just as unequal but whose appearance looks more justified only because of our obsession with physicality—equal representation of men and women, among other body types, may have the appearance of looking like a more just society, but the fact is that wealth inequality, which isn’t a physical feature, remains totally unchanged.

 And so to return to an earlier point: if half of those 15 million children are not poor because they have been unduly labeled with the epithet “bossy,” and if we furthermore presume that they will not remain poor because the other half of those 15 million children—i.e. the boys—call them bossy, then we might ask what is really at stake for Sheryl and her ban bossy campaign?

-The answer is this: an opportunity to generate publicity and sell a few more copies of her rereleased text Lean In, which now includes an additional chapter written especially for women college graduates, which is additionally touching in light of those aforementioned college statistics, since those college graduates overwhelmingly already come from the top quintile of this country’s population.
-Because considering the sort of family wealth that is associated with admission to college in the first place, for those women graduates, like their male counterparts, a good portion of the game has already been won.
-And it’s not like those 15 million poor kids who never get into college are ever going to have much of an opportunity to raise themselves out of their present poverty, much less have enough disposable income to purchase a copy of Sandberg’s text for $25 at Amazon.
+The answer is this: an opportunity to generate publicity and sell a few more copies of her rereleased text Lean In, which now includes an additional chapter written especially for women college graduates.
+That’s additionally touching in light of those aforementioned college statistics, since those college graduates overwhelmingly already come from the top quintile of this country’s population.
+Considering the sort of family wealth that’s associated with admission to college in the first place, for those women graduates, like their male counterparts, a good portion of the game has already been won.
+And it’s not like those 15 million poor kids who never get into college are ever going to have much of an opportunity to raise themselves out of their present poverty much less have enough disposable income to purchase a copy of Sandberg’s text for $25 on Amazon.

-Meaning that, lean in all the fuck you want to, it isn’t going to move you past that increasingly impenetrable barrier to a higher station in life.
-And while I hate sounding like it’s all a futile effort, I’m in fact saying that those efforts to lean in need to be directed toward leaning into and against the economic and political structure that fosters this sort of inequality.
-And that is not hopeless, because it is a battle that can and should be won.
-And in fact, it is the battle that Martin Luther King Jr. was waging upon his death as part of the Poor People’s Campaign.
-And if Martin Luther King can’t inspire you to think positively, then I, as just another asshole internet video blogger, certainly cannot.
+Meaning that, lean in all the fuck you want to, it isn’t likely to move you past that increasingly impenetrable barrier to a higher station in life.
+And while I hate sounding like it’s all a futile effort, I’m in fact saying that those efforts to “lean in” should be directed toward leaning into and against the economic and political structure that engenders this sort of inequality.
+And that is not hopeless because it is a battle that can and should be won.
+In fact, it is the battle that Martin Luther King Jr. was waging upon his death as part of the Poor People’s Campaign.
+And if Martin Luther King can’t inspire you to think positively, then I, as just another asshole internet blogger, certainly cannot.